Learning how to wrap text in Google Sheets is beneficial when you have a lot of text to display in a single cell that you need to be visible.

 Our tutorial continues below with additional information on how to wrap text in Google Sheets, including pictures for the steps shown above.
 If you want to wrap text in Google Sheets mobile, click here to jump to that section of this article.

-Click on any of the links below to jump to that section in the article, or continue scrolling down to read everything.
+Click on any of the links in the table of contents above to jump to that section in the article, or continue scrolling down to read everything.

 How to Change Text Wrapping Setting in Google Sheets (Guide with Pictures)